 Guide to Epilating

-Please use this guide to learn about the benefits of epilating as a method of hair removal.
-It’s my preferred method for whole body hair removal.
-My friend introduced me to epilating back in 2009 and I’ve been doing it ever since.
+My friend introduced me to epilating back in 2009 and I’ve been using it ever since.
 I’ve had the same epilator for over 9 years and only spent $60.
-Does it sound appealing already?
-Let’s learn about what it epilating is and its benefits!

 What is an Epilator?